-Raising Meat Rabbits: Colony vs. Hutch
+Raising Meat Rabbits: Colony Raising vs. Hutch Raising

-This is when your rabbits are in the same lot and they mix and mingle whenever they want to and I mean WHENEVER they want to.
+Colony raising is when your rabbits are in the same lot and they mix and mingle whenever they want to and I mean WHENEVER they want to.
 We thought this was the most humane way of raising rabbits because it’s the closest way to how a wild rabbit would live.

 WRONG on so many levels, folks.
 Let’s go over some important points: